methylDragon/knowledge-hoard/README.md

 ## Using This Resource

+### On Depth of Topics Covered

+By nature of the concise way the concepts and topics are presented, this resource should be treated as a way to quickly get an introduction to and familiarity of the topic.
+This is because this is written to aid in understanding or reading jargon-heavy literature or papers, as well as provide quick intuitive refreshers for concepts.

+**The hoard is not meant to be exhaustive or definitive!**

+If you needs a much more in-depth treatise on a topic, you can either look at the references if they are cited, or search up the terms yourself with the (hopefully) better understanding of the topic you've gotten from this resource.

+### Using It

+You should be using this resource like an encyclopedia or a reference!
+This is not like my other tutorials out there!

+Trying to read everything in one go might overwhelm you, I think it'd overwhelm me too!

+Some recommended ways to use this resource are:

+- Come to this resource to get an introduction to a particular topic you are interested in.
+- Keep the relevant resource for a particular domain open while you are reading a paper to quickly `ctrl-F` and search up a concept or topic.

+### Programs for Reading It

 Even though this is hosted on GitHub, I'd recommend cloning the repository and using something like [Typora](https://typora.io/) to read and go through the notes!

 This is because having access to an **outline** of headers will make searching for topics much easier.